ixanza/tranquility/Modified Gameplay.md

 ## Main Questline, Daedric Quests, Miscellaneous Quests and DLCs

-- [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) is the alternate start choice of Tranquility.
-The main quest has been altered slightly due to this mod.
-You do not have to go and gather the Dragonstone for Farengar.
-After a few weeks, Dragons will start spawning in the world and slaying your first Dragon will progress the main quest as normal.
+- [Alternate Perspective](https://www.nexusmods.com/skyrimspecialedition/mods/50307) is the alternate start choice of Tranquility.
+Talk to Matlara (Innkeeper of the Resting Pilgrim, Helgen Inn) and select the Option: "I'd like to stay for a while.
+(Start Intro (XX gold))".
+This will enable the Main Quest and rent a Bed in Helgens Inn.
+The next time you Sleep in Helgens Inn the Introduction will start.
 - [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) modifies the level and quest requirements to begin the DLCs, Daedric questlines, and some miscellaneous quests.
 These are the new triggers to begin the respective quests:
   - Dawnguard Recruitment: Level 30
   - Hearthfire: Level 20